AntsInMyEy3sJohnson/hazeltest/README.md

             enableRandomness: true
 ```

 So, with the exception of load dimension 6, adjustability of load dimensions is offered exclusively by the Runner.
-The Test Loop, on the other hand -- although not explicitly expressed in terms of this declarative configuration, but rather as a result of the logic of the Test Loop itself, expressed in its code -- decides when to execute which kind of operation on the Hazelcast cluster under test.
+The Test Loop, on the other hand -- although not explicitly expressed in terms of this declarative configuration, but rather as a result of the logic of the Test Loop itself, as a result of its code -- decides when to execute which kind of operation on the Hazelcast cluster under test.

-To drive this point home, let's take a look at the following diagrams:
+To drive this point home, consider the following diagrams:

 ![Comparison of Map Load Runner effects on maps in Hazelcast with Boundary Test Loop and Batch Test Loop](./resources/images_for_readme/map_load_runner_comparison_boundary_vs_batch_test_loop.png)

-In the diagrams on the left-hand side and on the right-hand side, the Map Load Runner was configured in exactly the same way -- with the exception, as you might have guessed, of the test loop being used.
-So, due only to the difference in the Test Loop the Runner was configured with -- the effects of the Batch Test Loop can be seen on the left, whereas the right shows those of the Boundary Test Loop --, the load creation behavior observable on the target Hazelcast maps is wildly different.
+In the diagrams on the left-hand side and on the right-hand side, the Map Load Runner was configured in exactly the same way -- with the exception, as the heading indicates, of the Test Loop; the left half shows the Map Load Runner in combination with the Batch Test Loop, and the right displays the combination with the Boundary Test Loop.
+As you can see, the load creation outcome on the target Hazelcast cluster's maps varies significantly depending on the choice of Test Loop.

 With the Map Runner and Test Loop concepts established and their relationship outlined, let's examine the available Runners and Test Loops more closely.